COVID-19 FAQs: Medications and Treatments

 If you have any symptoms of COVID-19 or have been exposed to the virus, contact your doctor immediately.
 Your doctor will help you decide the best course of action.

 Dexamethasone.
 The commonly used steroid has been shown to reduce deaths among critically ill patients on ventilators and receiving oxygen.
 However, it’s less likely to help, and may even harm, some patients with earlier-stage infections.
-In September 2021, researchers reviewed clinical trials of dexamethasone, along with two other steroids, hydrocortisone and methylprednisolone, and found that steroids were linked with a one-third reduction in deaths among Covid-19 patients.

 Ultimately, the decision to treat COVID-19 with any drug depends on the judgment of the physician and the health status of the patient.
 In general, doctors will proceed with caution if patients have poor liver or kidney function unless the potential benefits of using the drug outweigh the potential risks.